 Lori Paikin: Angie, you and I were at a conference last week.

 Lori Paikin: We were actually fortunate to hear a couple of speakers speak on generational marketing.
-So, I'm just kind of curious what some of your take aways from those sessions were?
+So, I'm just kind of curious what some of your take always from those sessions were?

 Angie Arnspiger: The biggest take away was the focus on marketing to millennials.
 That's the biggest group.
 That's what all the marketers, this was a room full of CMO's, that's where their plans were.
 How do you focus, how do you get the millennials to spend?
 What was interesting is that the speaker of that session said,